chemzqm/reactive-lite/Readme.md

 * `el` could be element or html template string
 * `model` contains attributes for binding to the element and binding functions, should emit `change [name]` event
 * `option` is optional object contains config
-* `option.delegate` contains event handler and/or format and render function(s)
+* `option.delegate` contains event handler and/or render function(s)
+* `option.filters`  contains filters for this reactive instance
-* `option.bindings` contains bindings for this reactive-lite only
+* `option.bindings` contains bindings for this reactive instance

 Binding function are searched on `model` first, if not, search delegate instead, throw error if not found